robertwgehl/robertwgehl.github.io/_posts/2021-04-02-ZoteroComments.md

 First of all, the note window is pretty laggy.
 It often gets unresponsive while I'm typing.
 That can be frustrating -- it reminds me of the early days when Zotero broke out of being a Firefox-only add-on and went "Standalone."
 Zotero's "snappiness" improved over time, and I imagine the same will happen here.

-Second, adding a chunk of text from the PDF to the note creats a new paragraph, rather than placing the text snippet on the current paragraph.
+Second, adding a chunk of text from the PDF to the note creates a new paragraph, rather than placing the text snippet on the current paragraph.

 Finally, the cursor seems to get lost when navigating the note with the keypad, especially when the cursor traverses the citation field.